RaLiBEV: Radar and LiDAR BEV Fusion Learning for Anchor Box Free Object Detection Systems: Implementation and Results

 Table \ref{ablation_study_ralibev} presents the experiment results of different label assignment strategies and interactive transformer fusion architectures of our proposed RaLiBEV.
 It is noted that the performance of the \textbf{Gaussian Area-based Multi-Positive Sample Assignment} strategy serves as a solid baseline thanks to the use of YOLOv4 backbone and neck in our RaLiBEV framework, which is similar to the core design of PillarNeXt \cite{LiDAR_object_detection_PillarNeXt}.
 The AP of IoU of 0.5 and 0.65 is 95.4\% and 94.2\%, both improve 2.2\%, but show a 5.8\% drop of AP at IoU of 0.8, falling down to 75.7\% compared to the ST-MVDNet++ \cite{radar_LiDAR_fusion_object_detection_ST-MVDNet++}.
 The AP performance of the state-of-the-art ST-MVDNet++ \cite{radar_LiDAR_fusion_object_detection_ST-MVDNet++} at IoU 0.5, 0.65, and 0.8 are 93.2\%, 92.0\%, and 81.5\%, respectively.

 The second type of label assignment strategy is \textbf{DIPS Assignment}.
-This strategy presents improvement not much at the low precision AP result at IoU of 0.5 and 0.65, about 0.7\% - 0.9\%.
+The improvement presented by this strategy is not significant at the low precision AP result at IoU of 0.5 and 0.65, approximately around 0.7\% - 0.9\%.
 Still, better performance at high precision AP at IoU of 0.8 results about 6\% compares to the first strategy above.
 The result of the third strategy illustrates the effectiveness of choosing a more appropriate positive-sample strategy.
-Compared to the previous strategy, the performance of \textbf{GAHPS Assignment} shows another performance improvement of about 5\% in high precision, which reaches 89.5\% AP at IoU of 0.8.
-Following this idea, heatmap plus IoU cost design are implemented to upgrade the previous strategy.
-In \textbf{GAHIPS Assignment}, the performance at IoU of 0.5 maintains almost the same as the previous strategy, while the most notable change is on AP at IoU of 0.8.
-The performance beaks through to 92.0\%, which is a great improvement of 10.5\% compared to 81.5\% of state-of-the-art ST-MVNDet++.
+Compared to the previous strategy, the performance of \textbf{GAHPS} shows another performance improvement of about 5\% in high precision, which reaches 89.5\% AP at IoU of 0.8.
+Following this approach, in \textbf{GAHIPS}, the performance at an IoU of 0.5 remains almost the same as the previous strategy, while the most notable change is in AP at an IoU of 0.8.
+The performance breaks through to 92.0\%, which is a significant improvement of 10.5\% compared to the 81.5\% of the state-of-the-art ST-MVNDet++.

-The above single positive label assignment strategies are based on propelling the regression loss to approach the classification loss.
-These type of ideas shows great validity.
-In this strategy, the strong binding strategy has been experimented with. \textbf{GACHIPS Assignment} inherits the previous strategy, using heatmap and IoU as cost, calculating classification loss and regression loss after finding the best-matched anchor point.
+The above single positive label assignment strategies are based on encouraging the best box regression predicted key point to approach the classification predicted key point.
+These types of ideas have shown great validity.
+However, in the following strategy, a strong binding strategy has been experimented with. \textbf{GACHIPS} inherits the previous strategy, using heatmap and IoU as cost, while calculating foreground-background classification loss and box loss after finding the best-matched anchor point.
 The final result shows further improvement at AP of IoU 0.5 and 0.8, which increased to 97.4\% and 93.9\%, respectively.